alibayevm/adl_project/README.md

 - [ ] - Evaluate the models.
 - [ ] - Train the baseline models with one-hot encoding.
 - [ ] - Compare the embedding strategy with one-hot encoding strategy.
 - [ ] - Think about which metrics to use, can use Precision and Recall along with Accuracy.
-Dataset is unbalanced, so 1-h method will favor 4/26 huge classes.
-- [x] - Will probably have to precompute the extracted RGB and Flow features from Deep networks due to memory limitations.
+- [x] - Precompute the extracted RGB and Flow features from Temporal Segment Networks.

 ## How to run training
 Copy __visual_features__ directory from Google Drive into __model_epic__ directory.
 Then run: